Philadelphia Off the Beaten Path

 Masonic Temple of Philadelphia

-Visiting the temple on an hour-long guided tour gives you passage into several of its brightly colored, ornate meeting halls.
-You’ll see replicas of statues from Greece’s Parthenon and columns with Egyptian designs, among other unique things.
+Still, the hour-long guided tour was interesting and allowed us to see several of the temple’s ornate meeting halls.
+There are replicas of statues from Greece’s Parthenon and columns with Egyptian designs, among other thought-provoking things.
 We particularly enjoyed the Arabic calligraphy in Oriental Hall.
 Did we mention the 13-foot-tall Ben Franklin statue?
 Yes, the Philadelphia resident who was famously a Mason is memorialized here, too.

 Zagar Mosaics